 February: A book with a character’s name in the title

 This category is wide open, because you can find a book to fit from any genre or period.
 You could go with Emma by Jane Austen, Tom Brown’s Schooldays by Thomas Hughes, Peter Pan by J. M. Barrie, or My Cousin Rachel by Daphne du Maurier…this is an endless list!
 I’ve collected dozens of books with characters’ names in the title on this page, and I’m sure as you look through it, even more will come to mind!

 March: A classic fairy tale collection

 You have lots to choose here, from Andrew Lang’s The Blue Fairy Book or other color fairy books, a Hans Christian Andersen collection, or a collection of Arabian Nights.
-I’ll have a blog post on this topic with lots of suggestions!
+Here’s a complete blog post with many more suggestions for classic fairy tale collections!

 April: A classic Japanese novel

 Celebrate cherry blossom season with a classic of Japanese literature!
 I’ll have a blog post with excellent books to pick from this category.

 May: A book with a movie/TV adaptation you’ve already seen